Love Enough for Two

-"Love Enough for Two" was the entry in the Eurovision Song Contest 1980, performed in English by Prima Donna.
+"Love Enough for Two" is a song written by Stephanie de Sykes and Stuart Slater, and performed by the band Prima Donna.
+It in the Eurovision Song Contest 1980.
 The song is uptempo and about the love between two people.
 It was the second of two UK Eurovision entries written by Stephanie de Sykes and Stuart Slater.

 At Eurovision

 The song was performed 13th on the night, following 's Katja Ebstein with "Theater" and preceding 's José Cid with "Um grande, grande amor".
 At the close of voting, it had received 106 points, placing 3rd in a field of 19.

 It was succeeded as British representative at the 1981 contest by Bucks Fizz with "Making Your Mind Up".